-At the time of writing, Messi has yet to make an impact in Paris – outside of giving a huge boost to merchandise sales – playing in three of the first nine games of the season without getting on the scoresheet.
+Messi has yet to make an impact in Paris like he did in Barcelona – outside of giving a huge boost to merchandise sales – playing in 34 games last season with only 11 goals.
 Still, his 38 goals and 14 assists during his final, disgruntled season at Camp Nou show that there’s more to come.

-In Career Mode, Messi’s mighty overall rating of 93 doesn’t degrade too much over a couple of seasons, but given his wage demands and age, it’s possible for him to go unsigned up to the January of 2023.
-So, on the odd occassion, he could be a contract expiry signing in FIFA 22.
+In Career Mode, Messi’s mighty overall rating of 90 doesn’t degrade too much over a couple of seasons, but given his wage demands and age, it’s possible for him to go unsigned up to the January of 2023.
+So, on the odd occasion, he could be a contract expiry signing in FIFA 23.

 Jan Oblak, Atlético Madrid (GK)

-At 28-years-old, Oblak can get even better – as noted in the game by his 93 potential rating – and has been wearing the captain’s armband this season.
+At 29-years-old, FIFA’s Oblak can get even better – as noted in the game by his 92 potential rating – and wore the captain’s armband last season.
 As would be assumed, the Slovenian is also his nation’s first-choice goalkeeper.